truenas/documentation/content/SCALE/GettingStarted/Install/InstallPrepNonEnterprise.md

 ---
-title: "Preparing for Scale UI Configuration"
+title: "Preparing for SCALE UI Configuration"
 description: "This article provides information you need to complete the SCALE configuration using the SCALE UI."
 weight: 5
 aliases: